mgechev/angularjs-in-patterns/README.md

 The scope in the example above, triggers the event `event-name` to all scopes upwards.
 This means that each of the parent scopes of the given one, which are subscribed to the event `event-name`, would be notified and their handler callback will be invoked.

 Analogical is the case when the method `$broadcast` is called.
 The only difference is that the event would be transmitted downwards - to all children scopes.
+Each scope can subscribe to any event with multiple callbacks (i.e. it can associate multiple observers to given event).

 ### Active record